-• Mariposa provides housing, medical services, case management, and drug rehabilitation to pregnant and post-partum women and their infants who are part of the Milagro program.
+Mariposa provides housing, medical services, case management, and drug rehabilitation to pregnant and post-partum women and their infants who are part of the Milagro program.
 Mariposa serves women in the community as well as those transitioning out of MDC.

-MATS Clients and Visits, January 2014-August 2019
+CARE Clients and Visits, January 2014-August 2019

-From January 2014 through August 2019, 14,333 individuals received services from the MATS Campus programs and accounted for 65,387 program visits.1 Table 1 presents the number and percent of clients for five ranges of increasing visitation frequency over the study period.
-Nearly three-quarters (74.3%) participated in or received services from any of the MATS Campus programs one or two times, but 11.4% visited 3-4 times, 7.9% visited 5-9 times, and 6.5% visited 10 times or more.
+From January 2014 through August 2019, 14,333 individuals received services from the five CARE campus programs and accounted for 65,387 program visits.1 Table 1 presents the number and percent of clients for five ranges of increasing visitation frequency over the study period.
+Nearly three-quarters (74.3%) participated in or received services from at least one of the CARE Campus programs one or two times, 11.4% visited 3-4 times, 7.9% visited 5-9 times, and 6.5% visited 10 times or more.
 Less than 1% (.6%) of clients registered at least 100 visits and together comprised 19,096 visits, or 29.2% of the total.
-The average client visited MATS for services 4.6 times.
+This is an important and surprising finding that shows a small number of clients accounted for almost 30% of all visits.
+The average client visited CARE for services 4.6 times.